markjacksonfishing/katacoda/sysdig-container-visibility/step2.md

 Sysdig works by capturing system calls being made within the Linux Kernel.
 This provides Sysdig with unique visibility into how applications are operating even inside containers.
-Think of wireshark for your entire system, not only network activity, that understands the Docker containers and other orchestration tools that you use.
+Think of Wireshark not only for network activity, but for your entire system, and able to understand the Docker containers and other orchestration tools that you use.

 ![Sysdig architecture](https://github.com/katacoda-scenarios/sysdig-scenarios/raw/master/sysdig-container-visibility/assets/sysdig_diagram.png)